Quick Answer

 Why Every AISH Recipient Should Apply for the DTC

-- RDSP eligibility: DTC approval is the gateway to the Registered Disability Savings Plan, which provides up to $70,000 in Canada Disability Savings Grants and $20,000 in Canada Disability Savings Bonds over a lifetime.
+- RDSP eligibility: DTC approval is required for RDSP eligibility under current program rules, including access to the Registered Disability Savings Plan, which provides up to $70,000 in Canada Disability Savings Grants and $20,000 in Canada Disability Savings Bonds over a lifetime.
 AISH fully exempts the RDSP as an asset

-- Canada Disability Benefit: DTC-approved working-age adults (18-64) can receive up to $200/month from the new federal Canada Disability Benefit.
+- Canada Disability Benefit: DTC-approved working-age adults (18-64) may receive up to $200/month from the new federal Canada Disability Benefit.
 Alberta has indicated the CDB will be exempt from AISH calculations

 - Credit transfer: if you have a supporting family member with taxable income, your unused DTC can transfer to them, generating tax savings